jacobm3/vault-install/README.md

       "Jacob Martinson <jacob@gmail.com>"
     9cb8ee50c4fe90b4e905b9be404c3384d4afa25377e1be25dfff0f5fed9c947e

 ## Unseal the First Node

+When a Vault server is started, it starts in a sealed state.
+In this state, Vault is configured to know where and how to access the physical storage, but doesn't know how to decrypt any of it.
+Unsealing is the process of obtaining the plaintext master key necessary to read the decryption key to decrypt the data, allowing access to the Vault.

     $ vault operator unseal
     Unseal Key (will be hidden): <provide decrypted key here>